South Carolina Recording Laws: Consent Rules and Penalties

 The Legal Foundation

-South Carolina’s wiretapping and electronic surveillance laws are found in Title 17, Chapter 30 of the South Carolina Code of Laws.
+South Carolina's wiretapping and electronic surveillance laws are found in Title 17, Chapter 30 of the South Carolina Code of Laws.
+These statutes have been in place since 1995, with the last major amendment in 2002.
 The key statutes include:

 What Communications Are Covered

-- Oral communications – In-person conversations with a reasonable expectation of privacy
+- Oral communications -- In-person conversations where participants have a reasonable expectation of privacy

 One-Party vs. Two-Party Consent Explained

 In a one-party consent state like South Carolina, only one person in the conversation needs to know about and consent to the recording.
 That person can be you.
-You don’t need to announce “this call is being recorded” or get anyone else’s permission.
+You do not need to announce "this call is being recorded" or get anyone else's permission.

 In contrast, two-party (or all-party) consent states like California require everyone in the conversation to agree to be recorded.